We use cookies to enhance your experience. Click here if you want to read more.

 By defining and analyzing every step in your accounts payable process, you’ll lay the foundational work for long-term success in automation.

-Answer these for four questions, and you’ll have a perfect starting point to redesign your process:
+Answer these four questions, and you’ll have a perfect starting point to redesign your process:

 Why data quality matters in accounts payable

-One of the most significant factors that impact efficient dataflows is the quality of the data.
+Data quality is one of the most significant factors that impact efficient dataflows.

 Low-quality data can cause significant errors that will derail entry processes, slow you down, and even risk significant hidden capital leakage.

 Paper or PDFs are examples of mediums of non-digital formats.
-These mediums contain unstructured data when considering it from a machine’s point-of-view.
+When considering it from a machine’s point of view, these mediums contain unstructured data.

-To be able to process information digitally, interpretations are required; manual handling, OCR scanning, or a combination of both.
+To process information digitally, interpretations are required: manual handling, OCR scanning, or a combination of both.

 Another threat to the quality of your data is your IT setup.
-Lots of different software can be involved, even if the same information is being handled.
-As an example, your business’s daily spend can be managed by invoice and accounts payable software, order and accounting systems, ERPs, and spend analytics software, to name a few.
+Many different software can be involved, even if the same information is being handled.
+For example, your business’s daily spend can be managed by invoice and accounts payable software, order and accounting systems, ERPs, and spend analytics software, to name a few.

 These different systems do not only represent costs for licenses and maintenance.

-There is a significant risk that low quality or even erroneous data wanders through the process undetected.
-There is also a risk of distortion, with data-loss as a result when information is passing through the process in various legacy integrations.
+There is a significant risk that low-quality or even erroneous data wanders through the process undetected.
+There is also a risk of distortion, with data loss due to information passing through the process in various legacy integrations.

 Time for a redesign

-If you look past your current routines and system setup, you’ll have the possibility to redesign your processes, by analyzing your dataflow, so it fits your business instead of your software vendors.
+Looking past your current routines and system setup, you can redesign your processes by analyzing your data to fit your business instead of the requirements of your software vendors.

-Dataflows suited for your needs, together with proactive programs to increase the data quality, will bring you a much more effective process control and automation that works.
+Dataflows suited for your needs, with proactive programs to increase the data quality, will enable significantly more effective process control and automation that works.

 Get started